drewbelf/cv/index.md

 ### academic

 `2022`
-"'Hypostasis' in the Christologies of Albert the Great and the *Summa halensis*."
-Paper submitted for "Bonaventure a Reader of Albert" Panel.
+"Notes on 'Hypostasis' and 'Person' in the Christologies of Albert the Great and the *Summa halensis*."
+Paper accepted for "Bonaventure a Reader of Albert" Panel.
 47th International Patristic, Medieval, and Renaissance Conference.
 Villanova University.
 October 21–23.

 "Penal Solidarity: A Reading of Atonement according to the *Summa halensis*."
 Paper on the "Franciscan–Dominican Conversations in the Thirteenth Century" Panel.
 Medieval Philosophy and Theology Conference.
 University of Notre Dame.
 May 19–21.